 While there are of course plenty of exhibits and museums dedicated to the incredible history of the city, you’ll also find that there is a full museum dedicated to pasta – and honestly, where better to host it?

-Do you know any interesting or fun facts about Rome that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Rome?
+Share them in the comments below!